-I am not one to consider myself a “yogurt connoisseur”, but I have had my fair share of different types of yogurt, each with their own taste, texture, and consistency.
-So here is a list of some of the varieties you may encounter at your local grocer.
+I am not one to consider myself a “yogurt connoisseur”, but I have had my fair share of different types of yogurt, each with its own taste, texture, and consistency.
+So here are some tips to pick according to your conditions, the different varieties, and our yummy recipes which incorporate yogurt at the end.
 You may even dare to try something new!

-10 Types of Yogurt You Can Find At The Grocery Store
+10 Different Types of Yogurt You Can Find At The Grocery Store

 1. Original Yogurt